district10/blog/_pages/notes.md

 :   A code kata is an exercise in programming which helps a programmer hone
     their skills through practice and repetition.
-The term was probably first coined by Dave Thomas, co-author of the book The Pragmatic Programmer,[1] in a bow to the Japanese concept of kata in the martial arts.
+The term was probably first coined by Dave Thomas, co-author of the book **The Pragmatic Programmer**, in a bow to the Japanese concept of kata in the martial arts.
 As of October 2011, Dave Thomas (*The Pragmatic Programmer* 的作者之一) has published 21 different katas.